bg1000/bt_monitor/README.md

     key_mgmt=WPA-PSK
 }
 ```
-7. On the first startup, insert SD card and power on Raspberry Pi Zero W. On first boot, the newly-created wpa_supplicant.conf file and ssh will be moved to appropriate directories.
+7. Insert SD card and power on Raspberry Pi Zero W. On first boot, the newly-created wpa_supplicant.conf file and ssh will be moved to appropriate directories.
 Find the IP address of the Pi via your router.
 ## Configuration and Setup
 1. SSH into the Raspberry Pi (default password: raspberry):
 ```$ssh pi@theipaddress```